nopitown/nopitown/README.md

 # Oh, hello 👋🏻!
 I'm Eli Manrique

-Software Engineer with over 9 years of experience creating webs with **React JS, TypeScript, Tailwind, NextJS, and GraphQL**.
-Currently, working at @comparaonline as IT Manager and previously at @ableco.
+- 💻 Software Engineer specialized in web development with ReactJS, TypeScript, Cypress, GraphQL and Tailwind CSS
+- 🗓 Currently, working at @comparaonline as IT Manager and previously at @ableco and Grupo "El Comercio"

-Sometimes, I write about web development, gadgets and some reflections in my blog www.nopitown.com 📝.
+- 📝 I write about web development, gadgets and some reflections in my blog www.nopitown.com